sc21m2g/QT-/README.md

 The rest of the files are mostly project files created by me, which include the application of various knowledge points.

 Later, there will be a completed project of a legal affairs system, which involves the collaborative operation between Qt and the database.
 Also, I am currently learning to use OpenCV in Qt, trying to create a basic face recognition application.

+In these days, I have completed three different levels face_ai work: basic face detection, face recognition matching, generating face recognition library through face recognition learing.

+But now I also find that this face ai work has a lot of problems.
+For example, I have used different face model: .onnx and .xml, so, the face recognition library can be used in .onnx model as the work generates .xml flie.